President & Treasurer

 Social Media Coordinator

-Rebecca currently works at Abraham Baldwin Agricultural College in Tifton, GA.
-She serves primarily as the coordinator of tutoring services for the college but also works with undeclared advising and facilitates Safe Zone trainings on her campus.
+Rebecca currently works at The Learning Center at Georgia College.
 Rebecca is a graduate of Virginia Tech for both her undergraduate and graduate degrees.
 She has worked as a tutor in Virginia Tech’s writing center and then moved on to coordinate tutoring services for Texas Tech’s TECHniques Center.
 Rebecca is an active member of GaTA, CRLA and NACADA and holds multiple offices in some of these organizations.
 Her research interests lie in the benefits of tutoring for the tutor and also the physical space of learning centers.
 She lives in Tifton with her husband, who serves as an Assistant VP at ABAC, and their two energetic schnauzers, Fitzgerald and Franny.